 COMMON BRAND NAME(S): Intuniv

-USES: This medication is used to treat attention deficit hyperactivity disorder, or ADHD, in patients older than 6 years of age, as part of a total treatment plan including psychological, educational, and social measures.
+USES: This medication is used to treat attention deficit hyperactivity disorder (ADHD), as part of a total treatment plan including psychological, educational, and social measures.
 Unlike other drugs used to treat ADHD, guanfacine is not a stimulant.
 The exact way that guanfacine works to treat ADHD is unknown.
 Guanfacine is thought to affect receptors in the parts of the brain that lead to strengthening working memory, reducing distraction, and improving attention and impulse control.
 Guanfacine may help lessen ADHD symptoms such as being disruptive, inattentive, hyperactive, impulsive, and arguing with adults or losing one's temper.

 HOW TO USE: Read the Patient Information Leaflet provided by your pharmacist before you start using guanfacine and each time you get a refill.
 If you have any questions, consult your doctor or pharmacist.

-Take this medication by mouth usually once daily or as directed by your doctor.
+Take this medication by mouth as directed by your doctor, usually once daily in the morning or evening.
 Do not take this medication with a high-fat meal.
 Doing so may increase the amount of drug you absorb, leading to increased side effects.
 Swallow this medication whole.
 Do not crush, chew, or split tablets.
 Doing so can release all of the drug at once, increasing the risk of side effects.

 Do not switch between different forms of this medication without talking with your doctor, because different forms of this medication may not provide the same amount of guanfacine.